-But you will always get punctures, generally the slow kind, that means you wake up on a flat mat.
+But you will always get punctures, generally, the slow kind, which means you wake up on a flat mat.

 You should always carry some gaffer tape (wrapped around a pencil in your first aid kit), and you can use this for a makeshift repair job.
 To get it to really stick you need to heat it up first via a stove (you might need tweezers to hold it).
 First heat up a small square and stick that over the hole, then a larger square and cover everything with the second layer.